-Philippine Airlines has unveiled its completely reconfigured and refurbished A330-300, with cabin design by LIFT Strategic Design.
+Philippine Airlines has unveiled its completely reconfigured and refurbished A330-300, with cabin design by LIFT Aero Design.

 “In terms of hard product and styling, PAL’s recently added 777-300ERs represented an evolution.
 The reconfigured A330, however, is about revolution, with a new design on forward and rear walls, enhanced seat comfort and privacy in business class, and a new service class (premium economy).”